 Integrated courses enable trainee pilots with no previous flying experience to gain their ATPL within 18 months.
 Courses are intense and as such you'll need to finish the training in one go.
 Integrated courses incorporate both theoretical study and practical flying experience at the same training school.
 Schools often charge large upfront fees.
 The four main elements of the course are:

-• Theoretical training (ATPL theory)
+• theoretical training

-• Flight training
+• flight training

-• Multi crew course, such as Airline Pilot Standards Multi-Crew Cooperation Course (APS MCC), Multi-Crew Co-operation Course (MCC) or Jet orientation course (JOC)
+• multi crew course, such as Airline Pilot Standards Multi-Crew Cooperation Course (APS MCC), Multi-Crew Co-operation Course (MCC) or Jet orientation course (JOC)

-• Airline preparation course.
+• airline preparation course.

 Once these elements are completed, you'll be issued with a 'frozen' ATPL.